-Please note, APSI white papers are only for sponsors
+Please note, APSI green and white papers are only for sponsors

 PARSS for White Papers